 What You Can Expect:

 The Colorado Food Pantry Network will provide training, resources and education to help food pantries improve their operations, as well as opportunities for collective action to fuel change.
-Specific resources include the use of the Client Satisfaction Survey and sharing best practices with incentives to implement changes.
+Specific resources include the use of the Client Input Survey and sharing best practices with incentives to implement changes.

 The Network’s Creation: